journey-education/wd-toolkit/README.md

 ## 📊 Credits:

-The repo is created as a CS kit by Concordia Bootcamps
+The repo is created as a post-bootcamp toolkit by Concordia Bootcamps